General Info – summary

 Leaves

 This distinctly deciduous tree loses the alternately or spirally arranged Leaves at branch ends for up to 9 months.
 In their natural habitat, they are usually the first tree in the area to lose leaves and the last to generate new ones.
 The new leaves that form in spring or early summer, are initially simple and mature leaves become digitate (hand-like: compound leaves with leaflets arising from a single point).
 These different stages of development make the young plants difficult to identify.
-The 3-9 Leaflets are oblong, oval or widely lanceolate (lance shaped).
+The 3 to 9 Leaflets are oblong, oval or widely lanceolate (lance shaped).
 They are glossy dark green to bright green and gathered at the ends of branches.
 Occasionally they may occur on short spurs.
-Terminal leaflets are the largest.
+The terminal leaflets are the largest.
 Each leaflet is up to 15 x 7cm and has short soft hairs, particularly when young.
 The Apex and Base both taper.
 The leaflet Margin is entire (with a continuous margin, not in any way indented).
-The Petiole (stalk of a leaf) is up to 16cm long.
+The Petiole (stalk of a leaf) is about 13cm long.
 The Petiolules (stalks of leaflets) are short to absent.
 Leaves have short-lived free Stipules (basal appendages of the petioles).
 Crushed leaves are pungent.

 Flowers